apache/incubator-milagro-mfa-sdk-core/docs/core-api-mpinsdk.md

 * `backend` - the URL of the Milagro MFA back-end service (Mandatory)
 * `rpsPrefix` - the prefix that should be added for requests to the RPS (Optional).
 The default value is `"rps"`.

-The `customHeaders` parameter is optional and allows the caller to pass additional map of custom headers, which will be added to any HTTP request that the SDK executes.

 Example:
 ```c++